simpleviewinc/async-cron/README.md

 `Job` represents a single cron job.

 * args
-	* schedule - string - The schedule in [cron-parser](https://www.npmjs.com/package/cron-parser) syntax.
+	* schedule - `string` - The schedule in [cron-parser](https://www.npmjs.com/package/cron-parser) syntax.
-* fn - The function that will execute your job.
+* fn - `function` or `async function` - The function that will execute your job.
 It should either run fully synchronously, or be an async method/promise-based method.
 Do not utilize callbacks here, or else the async locking mechanism will not function properly.
 When this function returns, the job must be complete.

 ### Job.start()